Kauffman states and Heegaard diagrams for tangles: Gradings on Gradings on HFT

+Although we now have three different gradings $\overline{A}$, $\delta$ and $h$ on~\(\CFT(\mathcal{H}_T,s)\), we call their union the \textbf{bigrading}, since any one of them is determined by the other two. \end{definition}

-\end{definition} \begin{lemma} The homological grading is well-defined. \end{lemma} \begin{proof} The homological grading is \textit{a priori} a relative $\frac{1}{2}\mathbb{Z}$-grading.
-However, it is clear from the alternative formula for $\mu$ from~\cite[section~2]{Sarkar06}, that $\mu$ is an integer for a closed Heegaard surface.
-In our case, we can easily obtain a closed surface by contracting the boundary components as in the proof of lemma~\ref{lem:muisadditive}.
-Thus $2\mu(\phi)\equiv A(\phi)\mod 2$ for any $\phi\in\pi_2(\x,\y)$. \end{proof} \begin{Remark} When comparing these gradings with those in link Floer homology, note that we are using a Heegaard surface with punctures instead of marked points.
-For two-ended tangles, our conventions agree with those in \cite[section~3.1, equations~(3.2)--(3.4)]{BaldwinLevine}, noting that tangle ends that point into the 3-manifold are represented by labels $X$ and outgoing ones by labels $O$.
-Although we have three different gradings, we call their union the \textbf{bigrading}, since any one of them is determined by the other two. \end{Remark}
+\begin{Remark} When comparing these gradings with those in link Floer homology, note that we are using a Heegaard surface with punctures instead of marked points.
+For two-ended tangles, our conventions agree with those in \cite[section~3.1, equations~(3.2)--(3.4)]{BaldwinLevine} (up to a factor 2 in the Alexander grading), noting that tangle ends that point into the 3-manifold are represented by labels $X$ and outgoing ones by labels $O$.
+See also figure~\ref{fig:AlexCodesForOneCrossingsWithDelta}. \end{Remark}